FTSE 100 drops ahead of Brexit talks, U.S. presidential debate | Business

 FTSE 100 drops ahead of Brexit talks, U.S. presidential debate

-The FTSE 100 fell on Tuesday as worries about a stalling economic recovery and surging COVID-19 cases kept sentiment subdued ahead of the next round of Brexit negotiations, while pub owners slid on the prospect of further lockdowns.
-With the global mood also subdued by the wait for Tuesday's U.S. presidential debate, European Union negotiators signalled that they are willing to begin work on a joint legal text of a trade agreement with the UK, ahead of trade talks that resume on Tuesday, The Times reported.
+The FTSE 100 fell on Tuesday on worries about a stalling economic recovery and surging COVID-19 cases, with pub owners sliding on the prospect of further curbs as another round of Brexit negotiations began.
+European Union negotiators signalled they were willing to begin work on a joint legal text of a trade deal with Britain, the Times reported, as the three days of talks got under way.

-The blue-chip FTSE 100 index dropped 0.8% with banking stocks declining the most following strong gains in the previous session.
-The mid-cap index slipped 0.7% and was on track to record its worst month in five.
-"It is clear that from a global standpoint the uncertainty from the U.S. elections is a bigger driver for markets as against Brexit right now, with investors continuing to be in a wait-and-see mode until there is clarity on these two factors," said Sophie Huynh, cross asset strategist at SocGen.
+The global mood was also subdued ahead of Tuesday's U.S. presidential debate between incumbent Donald Trump and Democrat challenger Joe Biden.
+The blue-chip FTSE 100 index dropped 0.5%.
+The mid-cap index slipped 1.1% and was on track to record its worst month since March.

-A raft of stimulus measures had led the FTSE 100's rally from its March lows, but the index was on course for its second monthly decline in five as fresh lockdowns on rising COVID-19 cases and Brexit uncertainties led investors to stay away from riskier assets.
-Pub owners fell between 1.7% and 3% on Tuesday after junior skills minister Gillian Keegan said Britain's nightclubs may have to stay shut until a COVID-19 vaccine is developed, with shares of Marstons falling the most.
+Banks and oil stocks were among the biggest decliners, while defensive play such as utilities and industrials rose.
+A raft of stimulus measures had led a FTSE 100 rally from March lows, but the index was on course for its second monthly decline in five as fresh coronavirus-linked restrictions and Brexit uncertainties dulled sentiment.

-In company news, Plumbing parts distributor Ferguson rose 4.4% to the top of the FTSE 100 after it restored dividend as cost-reduction measures, including job cuts and branch closures, and resilience in its main U.S. business helped it report a 4.1% rise in annual profit.
+Among bright spots, plumbing parts distributor Ferguson rose 6% after it restored its dividend as cost-reduction measures helped it report a 4.1% rise in annual profit.
+Retailer B&M European Value Retail rose as brokerages cheered a strong first half.
+"The latest update ...confirms it is well-positioned for tougher economic times," said Russ Mould, investment director at AJ Bell, also tipping it as a prime merger candidate for British supermarket retailer Asda.

+Baker Greggs lost 8% after saying it expects trading to remain below normal for the foreseeable future due to the pandemic.
+Pub owners JD Wetherspoon, Marston's, Mitchells & Butlers and Restaurant Group all slumped more than 5% after a junior minister said Britain's nightclubs may have to stay shut until a COVID-19 vaccine is developed.

 - READ MORE ON: